 Did You Increase Your Contributions With Your Raise?

 Every year when I get a raise, I put half of my raise toward retirement savings.
 This is my favorite way to increase my retirement savings rate.

 If I get a 2% raise at work this year, I’ll increase my retirement contributions by 1% of my total salary.

 Some workplace retirement plans allow you to sign up for an automatic increase program.
 If your workplace offers this option, then you’ll definitely want to consider signing up.

-Whenever processes, such as increasing your retirement savings rate, are automated there is a much more likely chance that the action will happen.
-You might not even notice the money missing from your checking account!
+There is a much more likely chance that the action will happen whenever processes, such as increasing your retirement savings rate, are automated.
+You might not even notice the money missing from your checking account.